Frequently asked questions answered below. If you have a different question, feel free to contact us.

 We have a reserved toilet for wheel chair access, please ask a volunteer for information and a key.

-Limited to 10 dogs for the public and 10 for crew.
+You will need to purchase a dog ticket if you’re bringing yours along, these can be purchased from the ticket page.
 They must be well behaved, have relevant treatments / be free of infectious critters or diseases – basically don’t want flea-ridden dogs running around the place.
 Dogs must be kept on a lead at all times.
 Some folk are scared of dogs, so please please keep them on a lead as it wouldn’t be fair to scare someone, even a well behaved dog could be scary.

 Dog mess must be picked up immediately so no one steps in it.